Finnish military administration in Eastern Karelia: Background

 Finnish interest in Russian Karelia goes back to the 19th century.
 Eastern Karelia was seen as the cradle of Finnish culture and the ancient land of the heroic sagas of the Kalevala.
 Along with the rise of Finnish anti-Russian sentiment, the "Karelian question" became politicized.
-During and after the Finnish civil war, several voluntary expeditions were launched with the intended goal of liberating the Karelian "kindred people", without success.
+During and after the Finnish Civil War, several voluntary expeditions were launched with the intended goal of liberating the Karelian "kindred people", without success.

 The Continuation War and belief in a quick German victory over the Soviet Union once again gave rise to Finnish irredentism.
 The legality of the Finnish claims on Eastern Karelia was justified by both ethno-cultural and military security factors.
 During the spring of 1941, when the Finnish political leadership understood the full extent of the German plans concerning the Soviet Union, president Ryti commissioned professor of geography Väinö Auer and historian Eino Jutikkala to demonstrate "scholarly" that Eastern Karelia formed a natural part of the Finnish living space.
 The resulting book Finnlands Lebensraum ("Finland's Living Space") was published in the autumn of 1941, and was intended to legitimize Finnish claims and actions to the international audience.
 A similar book by historian Jalmari Jaakkola, Die Ostfrage Finnlands ("Finland's Eastern Question") was published in the summer of the same year.

 The Finnish expansionist aims are present in Finnish Commander-in-Chief C. G. E. Mannerheim's Order of the Day given on 10 July 1941, which was based on an earlier declaration given by him during the Finnish civil war.

 Organization

 The military administration was established on the order of the Commander-in-Chief, and was mainly under the control of the Army, not the Finnish government.
 It was originally divided into three districts ("piiri"), which were further divided into sub-regions ("alue").
-The military administration used exclusively Finnish-Karelian place names (Russian names are given in parenthesis).
+The military administration used exclusively Finnish-Karelian place names (Russian names are given in parentheses).

 List of the administrative divisions of East Karelia: